bkrem/msc-thesis/ch4.md

 _Predictability_ - Transforming all data associated with the blockchain in a regular manner enhances the testability of the API by fixing the data's representation, both when it is entered into and retrieved from the chain.
 This increases the API's level testability by making expected outputs for a given input more uniform and free of special circumstances.

-_Simplicity_ - Establishing a standardised format for any data to be entered into the blockchain helped keep the API straightforward to work with, as any numeric or string data could be handled by a single pipeline function.
+_Simplicity_ - Establishing a standardised format for any data to be entered into the blockchain helped keep the API straightforward to work with.
+Any numeric or string data could be encoded for the chain by the NodeJS server using the `eris-wrapper` library module's `str2hex()` (string-to-hex) function, and decoded using its `hex2str()` (hex-to-string) function.

-`marshalForChain()`, responsible for preparing the data to be entered

-In order to keep the initial iteration of the API as straightforward to manage as possible mitigate the inevitable

-in a regular and predictable manner.

-with the `eris-wrapper` module's string-to-hex (`str2hex()`) and hex-to-string (`hex2str()`)

 #### Arrays and Objects

-- point about arrays being shit too, -> need for sequenceList contract
-- `mapping` type insufficient for CRUD ops -> sequenceList
+A further hindrance imposed by Solidity was its poor support for arrays and its lack of objects, also known as lists and dictionaries, respectively.

+While JavaScript is composed entirely of objects, Solidity provides structs; a data structure familiar from the C programming language.
+This would have provided a sufficient parallel to translate data formatted in JavaScript Object Notation<sup>[(JSON)](http://www.json.org/)</sup> (henceforth JSON) into a format digestible by Solidity contracts, were it not for the fact that Solidity's ability to store and perform operations on its structs and arrays is limited at best.
+For example, storing user profiles (i.e. structs) as a list of profiles (i.e. an array) would have been possible, but editing and retrieving specific entries in the list would be impossible, as neither Solidity's arrays nor its structs are iterable data structures.
+This would have meant retrieving the entire data structure from the blockchain, simply to then extract a single user profile; clearly an unfeasible proposition at any non-trivial scale.
+To mitigate this functional bottleneck in Solidity, the author adopted an implementation of a SequenceArray<sup>[(_Data Structures And Algorithm Analysis in Java, p.
+97_)]()</sup>, which became the `SequenceArray.sol` contract.
+Referring back to the previous example, retrieving the profile for an individual user was now a simple task: user profiles could be initially entered into the SequenceArray by using the username as a key, and later retrieved by iterating through the array and comparing keys until a match was found.

 ### 4.2.3 Smart Contracts